salmanfarisvp/Fab-MicroScope/LOG.md

 - [x] Design Compatible Model : The current OpenFlexure Design is not that much compatible and Sophisticated, it working based on the model bend and material.
 So I will design a compatible,  easy maintainable design in parallel with the of the openflexure .

+### Using the Pi Cam 2.0

+With the help of [Lens Adjustment Spanner](https://www.thingiverse.com/thing:1574661) from Thingiverse ,I removed the Pi cam 2.0 lens